 - Updates on issues raised from the service desk team

 - Communication with the management team outside of contract renewals, touching base and offering strategic advice

 - Frank and honest conversations between yourselves and the provider

 Is communication with your IT provider up to scratch?
 No?
 Time to seek another IT provider, who can find the time to check in with you regularly.

 3. Your systems don’t perform well when you really need them to

-4. You are experiencing substandard service delivery
+4. You’re experiencing substandard service delivery

-As mentioned previously, all IT providers can deliver an IT service to your business which can be transactional.
+As mentioned previously, all IT providers can deliver an IT service to your business that can be transactional.
 The critical difference between a substandard service and a high-quality service will be the added value extras built into the service as standard, creating a clear and transparent working relationship.

 From a high-quality managed service provider, you should expect the following:

 - Transparent call logging, ticket creation and reporting